 - Large format printing: 20 to 200DPI (Depending on dimensions)

 Hard as we strive, we can’t be a jack of all trades.
 Sometimes, you simply need to hire a graphic designer.
 This is especially if you can’t quite frame the main focus of your image within the recommended dimensions.
 In cases like these, you might need a professional graphic designer to extend the image’s background.
 This retouching helps you to fulfill a specific aspect ratio without cropping any part of your image.

 No resources for extra manpower?
 Here’s when outsourcing can become your best friend.
 Platforms like this one are reliable, affordable, have a quick turn-around time, and come with many recommendations.
-It even provides services such as video editing, voice overs, and writing.
+It even provides services such as video editing, and voice overs.
 Outsourcing is a great solution, especially for companies that do not need a graphic designer on a regular basis.